PikioopSo/Building-Blocks/README.md

   Our build specs can be found on [here](https://github.com/PiReel/PiReel-Website/wiki/Guide:-Pi-Reel-Open-Blog).

 ### Contributing
   Thanks for your interest in contributing to Pi Reel!
 There are many ways to contribute.
-To get started, take a look at [here](CONTRIBUTING.md).
+To get started, take a look at the [contributing.md](CONTRIBUTING.md) doc.

 ### Participation Guidelines
   This projects code of conduct can be found at the following link,